code-brewery/java-ormen/README.md

 The library creates an abstraction layer on top of REST.
 The user of this library will in fact know very little about what protocol is used.

 The library has been designed using the Future API.
-If you you don't need a synchronous library you can tell the library to execute query's synchronous.
+If you you don't need a ascynchronous library you can tell the library to execute query's synchronous.

+The library uses the Jackson ObjectMapper, so its possible to use jackson annotations to describe how objects shall be marshalled and unmarshalled.

+The library strives for creating immutable objects.

 ## Usage